 - A list of dates and addresses, with due dates for various letters; indicate which recommendations are to be done on-line and which in paper.

-The CEL has a helpful form for requesting letters of recommendation.
+The Piper Center has a helpful form for requesting letters of recommendation.
 Some professors may find that information useful.

 N.B.
 Some professors will want this information bundled in a paper folder.
 Some will prefer it all sent electronically.
 Ask the professor which s/he prefers.
 Regardless of the format, pass on all the requisite information one time and one time only.